-Andrew, who lives in Los Angeles and teaches at the USC Thornton School of Music, is a lifelong enthusiast for all things architectural.
-He is often inspired by forms and textures he encounters in the visual world.
-Andrew’s The Companion Guide to Rome (2010) is a collection of nine pieces for violin, viola, and cello inspired by churches in Rome.
-The composition was a finalist for the 2012 Pulitzer Prize for Music.
+SESSION is the brainchild of Andrew Norman, LACO’s creative advisor and composer-in-residence.
+Andrew lives in Los Angeles, teaches at the USC Thornton School of Music and is a lifelong enthusiast for all things architectural.
+The Companion Guide to Rome (2010), one of Andrew’s most well-known works, is a collection of nine pieces for violin, viola, and cello inspired by churches in Rome.

 Set in out of the ordinary locales, SESSION is a unique experience where LACO musicians join forces with compelling composers.
 Each program is designed to fit the unique properties of a space and test ideas about the relationship between performers and audience.

 “As the curator of LACO’s first SESSION, Andrew offers compelling insights into his creative vision unhindered by the barriers of ‘traditional’ norms and venues,” says LACO Executive Director Scott Harrison.
 “SESSION is designed to appeal to those culturally curious souls who may be unfamiliar with classical music as well as concertgoers intrigued by the ways in which the genre can defy expectations.”